Yuviapp89/AI-Customer-Support-Agent/README.md

                                   │
                                   ▼
                        Streamlit Chat Interface

-✨ Features Implemented
+Features Implemented

-Multi‑agent workflow using LangGraph
+1. Multi-Agent Customer Support workflow using LangGraph.

-Retrieval‑Augmented Generation (RAG)
+2. Retrieval-Augmented Generation (RAG) using a Pinecone vector database.

-Semantic chunking with overlap
+3. Semantic document chunking with overlap to preserve context.

-Metadata‑enhanced retrieval
+4. Metadata enhancement for improved document retrieval accuracy.

-OpenAI embeddings for similarity search
+5. OpenAI embeddings for semantic similarity search.

-Intent Classification Agent
+6. Intent Classification Agent to identify customer query categories.

-Query Rewriter Agent
+7. Query Rewriter Agent to transform follow-up questions into standalone queries for better retrieval.

-Document Retrieval Agent
+8. Intelligent document retrieval with metadata-based filtering and ranking.

-Response Generation Agent (grounded in retrieved docs)
+9. Response Generation Agent using retrieved knowledge only.

-Response Validation Agent (reduces hallucinations)
+10. Response Validation Agent to reduce hallucinations and ensure answers are grounded in retrieved documents.

-Recommendation Agent for alternative products
+11. Recommendation Agent to suggest alternative products when an item is unavailable or when recommendations are requested.

-Multi‑turn conversation support

-Source‑aware responses

-Fallback responses for unsupported queries
+12. Conversation history support for multi-turn customer interactions.
+13. Source-aware responses generated only from the uploaded knowledge base.
+14. Automatic handling of unsupported or unavailable information with appropriate fallback responses.

-Modular agent architecture
+15. Modular agent architecture that separates retrieval, reasoning, validation, and recommendation tasks.

-Streamlit chat interface
+16. Interactive Streamlit chat interface for real-time customer support.

-Cloud‑based implementation using Google Colab, OpenAI, Pinecone
+17. Cloud-based implementation using Google Colab, OpenAI, and Pinecone.

-📂 Repository Structure
-Code
-AI-Customer-Support-Agent/
-│
-├── data/                 # PDF knowledge base
-├── embeddings/           # Vector storage (optional local) ├── src/
-│   ├── agents/           # Multi-agent logic
-│   ├── rag/              # RAG pipeline
-│   ├── utils/            # Helper functions
-│   └── config.py         # API keys & settings
-│
-├── app.py                # Streamlit interface
-├── requirements.txt
-└── README.md